 - A duly-filled application form that is meant for the Employment Visa

 - A copy of the personal particulars page found in your passport.
-In addition, if you present in Hong Kong at the time of application, a copy of your passport page showing the latest arrival stamp or extension of stay is also required.
+In addition, if you are present in Hong Kong at the time of application, a copy of your passport page showing the latest arrival stamp or extension of stay is also required.

 - A copy of your Hong Kong identity card if you have previously been allowed to stay in Hong Kong for more than 180 days and, as a result, were required to register for one.

-- A copy of the documents acknowledging your status as a resident in your home country if you are Macao SAR or Taiwan resident, or overseas Chinese holding PRC passport.
+- A copy of the documents acknowledging your status as a resident in your home country if you are Macao SAR or Taiwan resident, or overseas Chinese holding a PRC passport.